SiarNoozai/SiarNoozai/README.md

 - 👋 Hi, I’m @SiarNoozai
-- 👀 I’m interested in
-- 🌱 I’m currently learning Java and Kotlin
-- 📫 you can reach me through : siyerduh@gmail.com
+- 📫 you can reach me through : siyer@outlook.de

 <!---
 SiarNoozai/SiarNoozai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.